openwns/documentation/usersGuide/modules/dll/wifimac/experiment6.rst

 In the following, we will change the string-topology scenario from experiment 5 to a dual-transceiver mesh.
-To assign a BSS frequency during the creation, we have to adapt the specialized configuration class so that the frequency can be given a parameter during the creation.
+To assign a BSS frequency during the creation, we have to adapt the specialised configuration class so that the frequency can be given a parameter during the creation.
 Furthermore, the STA configuration needs to know the possible BSS frequencies so that it can scan in the beginning for